 Europe After the European Union

-In previous pieces, I have discussed the crisis facing the EU and the triggers that could lead to its collapse.
+In previous pieces, we have discussed the crisis facing the EU and the triggers that could lead to its collapse.
 But what would Europe look like were such a collapse to occur?
 This is a question that ought to be asked more often, if only to focus the minds of policy-makers on what needs to be done to avoid it.

 To recap some of the argument in my first piece, it is important to note that there is no possibility of a managed exit from the single currency.
 If a state chooses to leave or is forced out by the markets, we can expect an unmanaged route.
 There would be contagion to other countries.
 And with one or more states having exited, the TARGET 2 payments system underpinning intra-Eurozone trade would be likely to collapse as states began to lose confidence in each other’s ability to settle their trade bills.